-This Valentine’s Day chocolate cake was designed by my 9-year old son (who is now 18).
+This Valentine’s Day chocolate cake was designed by my 9-year old son (who is now almost 20).
 He even instructed me on how I should put it together.
 His plan was to bake a sheet of cake and cut the layers with a heart shaped cookie cutter.
 Then stack them together with raspberry cream and pour a glossy chocolate ganache over the top.
 I know I’m biased, but I think he is brilliant.
 You can watch me make the cake in my Instagram video.

 Happy Valentine’s to my two sons, Henri and Charlie, and my husband Graham.
 My 3 muses.